heiswayi/heiswayi.nrird.com/_posts/2018/2018-05-23-get-started-with-inno-setup-scripts.md

 - `uninsneveruninstall` - never remove the file during uninstallation
 - `deleteafterinstall` - delete file once the installation is completed/aborted

-You can refer to [Inno Setup documentation here](http://www.jrsoftware.org/ishelp/index.php?topic=filessection) for more details about other Flags that are available.
+For other available flags, you can refer to [Inno Setup documentation here](http://www.jrsoftware.org/ishelp/index.php?topic=filessection) for more details.

-### Using components-based installation style
+### Implement components-based installation in your installer

-If you want to design your app installer using components-based installation, you may need to modify the script and add two extra sections; `[Types]` and `[Components]`.
-Basically you can find this example script from `Components.iss` file that located in `C:\Program Files (x86)\Inno Setup 5\Examples` folder.
+If you want to design your app installer using components-based installation, you may need to modify the script and add two extra sections called `[Types]` and `[Components]`.
+Check the example script below which taken from `Components.iss` file that located in `C:\Program Files (x86)\Inno Setup 5\Examples` folder.

 {% raw %}
 ```